Almost three years ago the UK voted to leave the EU and the future for businesses still looks uncertain.

 6. Consider alternative markets

-Whilst the status quo will continue until the UK negotiates an exit agreement with Brussels, directors may wish to consider moving their business abroad or explore alternative import/export markets.
+With uncertainty around whether or not the UK will leave with a negotiated settlement, directors may wish to consider moving their business abroad or explore alternative import/export markets.
 Selling online or social media marketing may offer quicker routes to new overseas markets than traditional marketing strategies.

 7. Think about developing your board & staff